 The brilliant element in today’s dating apps is simplicity.
 With just a simple yes and no, the apps allow you to make small and big decisions.
 Amazon adopted this brilliant concept and used it for a job ad.
 The candidates were given a choice swipe right or left on the job ad.
 It was as simple as that.

 Saatchi & Saatchi created an iPhone app game to reach its target market.
-Through the app, Saatchi & Saatchi invited people to pitch their ideas to the board.
+Through the app, Saatchi & Saatchi invited people to sales pitch their ideas to the board.
 After using the app multiple times, the candidates were asked “Tired of bullshit feedback?
 Change your creative director.
 Saatchi and Saatchi is looking for art directors and copywriters.”

 Danish agency Uncle Grey used the popular online game ‘Fortress 2‘ to reach out to its target audience.
 It sponsored the top players as the company ambassadors within the game and used them to promote the company’s recruitment page and distribute posters.